StranikS-Scan/StranikS_Scan-mods/NetStatisticsModules/README.md

 ## List of modules:
 * "xvm_statistics" - getting statistics from the XVM-server
 * "victory_chances" - calculation of chances for victory in battle
+* "hook_methods" - system module for the Monkey patch (is similar to the code from XVM)

 ## Install
 Put the wotmod-file to a folder "World_of_Tanks\mods\X.X.X\"